python-ffmpegio/python-ffmpegio/docsrc/index.rst

 * `ffconcat` scripter to make the use of `-f concat` demuxer easier
 * I/O device enumeration to eliminate the need to look up device names. (currently supports only: Windows DirectShow)
 * Advanced users can gain finer controls of FFmpeg I/O with :py:mod:`ffmpegio.ffmpegprocess` submodule
+* Supports custom plugins to read/write directly to a desired data type

 .. * (planned) Multi-stream read/write